 - basting brush

-- One 9" x 13" rectangular or two 8" square or round baking dishes
+- One 9" x 13" rectangular or large round baking dish

 - Cooling rack